 Wire fences dissect the land

 Broken Hill, a town known for its droughts and dust storms and dry red earth, flooded during my 2-week stay at the Broken Hill Art Exchange.
-The afternoon before I was out recording the vibration of fence-lines in the wind.
-This first recording captures the first drops of rain as they hit the wire.
+The afternoon before, I’d been out recording the vibration of fence-lines in the wind.
+My first recording captures the first drops of rain as they hit the wire.

 I love the interplay between the elements.
 Listening to the friction between air and earth I fantasise that this is the sound of eternity, that the sound will still be heard long after the demise of the Anthropocene era.
 I’m also fascinated by the demarcation of land, fence-lines being a visual display of the colonial cartographer’s hand.